-We argue that OWL2 RL is a promising solution for ontology-based reasoning on resource-constrained devices, as it targets scalability at the expense of expressivity; whereas its rule-based axiomatization also provides unique opportunities for optimization, as discussed in Section 5.
-Although its reduced expressivity leads to a lack of completeness of TBox reasoning [37] and places syntactic restrictions on ontologies, we find this trade-off acceptable, in case it leads to ontology-based reasoning becoming feasible on resource-constrained platforms.
+We argue that OWL2 RL is a promising solution for ontology-based reasoning on resource-constrained devices, as it targets scalability at the expense of expressivity; while its rule-based axiomatization also provides unique opportunities for optimization, as discussed in Section 5.
+Although its reduced expressivity leads to a lack of completeness of TBox reasoning [37] and places syntactic restrictions on ontologies, we find this trade-off acceptable if it would lead to ontology-based reasoning becoming feasible on resource-constrained platforms.